prozacchiwawa/ochialisp/README.md

 # Run

 ```
-./compile -o some.hex some.clvm
+./compile -o some.hex some.clisp
 ```

 or

 ```
-./compile -S -o some.hex some.clvm
+./compile -S -o some.clvm some.clisp
 ```

 Some tests are cribbed from the chialisp website and other info about